robenkleene/development-references/terminal-emulator-comparison.md

 - Some of the customizations, like hiding the window title completely, are pretty cool
 - Clicking the window once focuses, second registers mouse input
 - Supports URLs
+- Has custom file-system support, e.g., `ls` results can be opened in Finder and `make`-style build errors can be opened in Visual Studio Code automatically

 ## kitty